How to Find the Right Accredited Certified Nursing Assistant Classes Near Badger Alaska

 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Certified Nursing Assistant
+The Function of a CNA

 - Providing basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

 - Keeping a record of patient's health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and assisting patients with meals